audunhalland/entrait-dependency-inversion/README.md

 Implementing static dispatch of a dependency inversion requires the `T` to implement a "delegator trait" with an associated type that points to the correct implementation.

-Implementing dynamic dispatch will only require implementing a method that returns `dyn Trait`.
+Implementing dynamic dispatch will only require implementing a method that returns `dyn Trait` (via `Borrow`).
 But we need to generate a _copy_ of the trait, with an extra `&Impl<T>`-receiver, to use as delegation target.

 ## 🧅 Architecture